-The gameplay in “Through the Darkest of Times” is based on strategic titles in which resource management is the focus.
-Resisters are sent on missions to collect what is needed: money, support or morals.
-The latter in particular is running out faster and faster as the chapter progresses.
-The further the National Socialists spread, the more difficult it becomes to maintain the morale of the resistance group.
+The gameplay in "Through the Darkest of Times" is based on strategic titles in which the focus is on resource management.
+Resisters are sent on missions to collect whatever is needed: money, support or morale.
+The latter in particular runs out faster and faster as the chapters progress.
+The more the National Socialists spread, the more difficult it became to keep up the morale of the resistance group.
 This is not just a playful trick, but the result of thorough research on the part of the developers: How was the resistance group in the Third Reich during the Second World War?
-Experiences and stories have also flowed into the development.
+Experiences and stories have also been incorporated into the development.

 During the strategy phases of the game you sometimes forget what it is about.
 Then the next cutscene follows and the gruesome past hits the player with the force of a sledgehammer.
 One scene: blazing flames, a crowd of people standing around it, hooting - a hate speech by Jospeh Goebbels runs as the background sound.
 Scary atmospheric, because back then it was real.
 As a player you know that - or at least you should know it.

-“Through the Darkest of Times” is also convincing in terms of play: Every action has an effect, every click becomes a story, so to speak.
-At the end of a game session you have learned a lot.
-A “game of fun” is more likely to be found on a meta level.
-Nobody shouts “Hurray!”
-When a deployed resistance force successfully returns from a mission - as a player, you are still satisfied.
-One has turned the wheel of time, even if only in a fictional setting.
+"Through the Darkest of Times" is also convincing in terms of gameplay: every action has an effect, every click becomes a story, so to speak.
+You've learned a lot at the end of a game session.
+A "fun" is more likely to be found on a meta level.
+No one yells "Hooray!" when a sent out resistance squad successfully returns from a mission - but as a player you are satisfied.
+You have turned the wheel of time, even if only in a fictitious environment.